 2. Clearly, state the working days and the off days of each employee.

 3. Figure out what all roles need to be filled at different points during the day.

 4. While scheduling the employees make sure that you don’t have a lesser number of employees than required.

 How To Manage Your Restaurant Staff Shifts

 Managing your restaurant staff timings is an art that many restaurant owners take years to master.
 If you want your restaurant staff to perform at an optimum level, then you need to manage their shifts accordingly.
 You must consider the busy hours of the day and the fact that your restaurant staff has a personal life as well.

 1. Schedule Staff As Per Your Busy Hours

 What if you end up having less staff during your busy hours and more than the required team during your regular hours?
 This will not only put excessive pressure on your staff, and reduce their efficiency; it will also play a significant role in reducing the scope of bolstering the profits of your restaurant.
 For example, if you have a cafe and you tend to attract more customers during the breakfast hours, then it is advisable for you to keep more staff in-house during these hours instead of scheduling their timings during dinner or lunch hours.

 If you are not sure about which time of the days are busiest, then your POS system can come in handy.
-Since your POS will be able to tack transaction activities throughout the day, so you can pull out the graphs and see when your traffics are at peaks and when they are low.
+Since your POS will be able to tack transaction activities throughout the day, so you can pull out the graphs and see when your traffics is at peaks and when they are low.
 Once, you have this information; you can strategically schedule your restaurant staff timings so that they get to experience all types of hours at your restaurant.

 2. Mix Your Staff Timings